rokib97/learn-shell-terminal/README.md

 ## ⚙️ License

 This repository is licensed under the MIT License.

-Copyright (c) 2025 Rokibul Islam.

-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE](https://github.com/rokib97/learn-shell-terminal/blob/main/LICENSE) file for more details.

 ---